hsf-training/hsf-training-singularity-webpage/paper/paper.md

 IRIS-HEP training for their voluntary contributions, big or small.
 We thank NSF grants PHY-2323298 , OAC-1836650,
 OAC-1829707, and OAC-1829729 for support of the training programs.
+This work was supported by the U.S. Department of Energy under contract number DE-SC0012704.

 # References